Back to all articles

 2. Olympic

-Focus on muscle and joint recovery, incorporating techniques like foam rolling and stretching.
+Focus on muscle and joint recovery, incorporating foam rolling and stretching techniques.

 3. Ironman